 A Wild Scavenger Hunt

-No, not the old “find a clothespin and a green Lego” type of hunt.
-This is the kind Stanford’s freshmen run every fall during campus welcome week.
+No, this is not the old “find a clothespin and a green Lego” type of hunt.
+This is the kind Stanford’s freshmen run every fall during the campus' welcome week.

 Movie Night at the Pool

 An outdoor movie night gives an 18th birthday party or college gathering an extra twist.
 Add a swimming pool, inner tubes, and some campy shark movies along with birthday snacks and you have a recipe for a great time.

 If sharks aren't your child's thing choose a theme that matches their favorite film.